-Meanwhile, however, it appears that Robertson acted in a timely matter to settle her affairs and protect herself following Cotten’s death, including moving her property into a trust “to protect (her property) from creditors,” said Powell, in an instance of, “…protect(ing) self before people come after you.”
+Meanwhile, however, it appears that Robertson acted in a timely manner to settle her affairs and protect herself following Cotten’s death, including moving her property into a trust, “to protect (her property) from creditors,” said Powell, in an instance of, “…protect(ing) self before people come after you.”

 Powell says that Kraken has funded expert cyberforensic research into activity on Quadriga wallets, research that shows that money went into the exchange’s hot (0nline) then cold (offline) wallets but then moved out quickly to other exchanges and “mixing services” (laundries):

 “It looks like the money…was gone as soon as it came in or was laundered or mixed or siphoned or gambled away somewhere else…”